safinal/backdoored-model-detection/README.md

 ## 🏆 Results

 Our solution for this Challenge achieved outstanding results.
-The evaluation metric for this challenge is **Accuracy**, with models tested on a private test dataset.
-Our model achieved the **second highest score**.
+The evaluation metric for this challenge is **Accuracy**, with submissions tested on a private test dataset.
+Our method achieved the **second highest score**.

 The table below presents a summary of the Top 🔟 teams and their respective accuracy scores: